bonitoo-io/oauth-mock/README.md

 # oauth2-server-mock

 This repository contains a simple OAuth2 Mock Server intended for testing.
-Is always authorizes a pre-configured user.
+It always authorizes a pre-configured user.

 ## Install

 Prerequisites: [node.js 14](https://nodejs.org/) or newer